citapress/citapress/content/books/planted-in-a-strange-earth-selected-writings-by-zitkala-sa/index.md

 This time the woman meant her blows to smart, for the poor frightened girl shrieked at the top of her voice.
 In the midst of the whipping the blows ceased abruptly, and the woman asked another question: "Are you going to fall in the snow again?"

-Thowin gave her bad passwood another trial.
+Thowin gave her bad password another trial.
 We heard her say feebly,

 "No!
 No!"